JimmyFoobar/dir-cmp/README.md

 # dir-cmp
-This Rust library aims to provide convient functions to compare to two files trees.
+This Rust library aims to provide convient functions to compare to two file trees.

 ## Usage
 ```rust